 - California conformity with recent federal tax law changes.

 - Various current issues identified by FTB auditors.

 Although FTB encourages voluntary compliance by providing taxpayer education as well as pre-filing assistance and information, FTB continues to identify ways to improve its enforcement and collection capabilities.

 The Audit Division staff works with taxpayers and their representatives to administer and enforce the law effectively to ensure all taxpayers meet their obligations to file correctly and pay the proper amount of tax owed.
 We use innovative methods to promote these objectives through customer service, education, self-compliance letters, initiatives, and partnerships with federal and state agencies.
 In performing these activities, we consider the effects of audit activities on taxpayers as well as the increases in timeliness and effectiveness of enforcement actions.
-All of our work focuses on adherence to FTB Regulation Section 19032, Audit Procedures, to complete audits in a timely manner.
+All of our work focuses on adherence to the regulations under California R&TC Section 19032, Audit Procedures, to complete audits in a timely manner.